khaled-farahat/Shop/README.md

 You will also need to download and install MongoDB locally.
 You can find installation instructions here: https://docs.mongodb.com/manual/administration/install-community/

-Alternatively, you can use a MongoDB Atlas database by replacing the MongoDB connection string in the `.env` file.
+Alternatively, you can use a MongoDB Atlas database by replacing the MongoDB connection string in the `app.js` file.

 ## Usage